geekontheway/seeds/README.md

 I will be adding many more features and updating the way that the current features work very soon.
 But for now, this should be a nice and easy way to generate a seeds.rb file!

+This gem has been completely overhauled and can now be run from the command line using standard linux/unix command syntax.

 ## Installation

 Add this line to your application's Gemfile: